Visit Berkeley Castle to walk in the footsteps of the characters of Wolf Hall, as well as the real historic characters who visited the castle.

 Berkeley Castle, the most historic castle in Gloucestershire, was transformed into a film set for the BBC TV adaption of Hilary Mantel's Wolf Hall.

-Chavenage House in Gloucestershire features in the TV hit Poldark.
+Chavenage House features in the TV hit Poldark.

-The smash hit new BBC adaptation of Poldark revived the old 1970s saga and has drawn lots of plaudits for its Cornish settings.
-But one of its key locations is actually in Gloucestershire.
+The smash hit BBC adaptation of Poldark revived the old 1970s saga and has drawn lots of plaudits for its Cornish settings.
+But one of its key locations was actually in Gloucestershire.

-Trenwith, the Poldark family pile, owned by Charles Poldark played by the late Warren Clarke, is actually 'played' by Chavenage House between Nailsworth and Tetbury.
+Trenwith, the Poldark family pile, owned by Charles Poldark played by the late Warren Clarke, was actually 'played' by Chavenage House between Nailsworth and Tetbury.